georged/enabler/content/post/introduction.md

 * Working as a team.
 It makes the journey easier because you can draw on each other's strengths and you can cover for each other when needed.
 Ensure that you gel, and have complimentary views or skills.
 The team of defenders or forwards only is never going to win any games whatever your ball sport of choice is happen to be.
 Our listeners find the ongoing banter one of the most entertaining aspects of CRM Audio (Usually I berate Joel about the lack of technical skills and, in return, he rubs my face in on customisations, architecture, and large scale implementations.
 Then Shawn trolls both of us about Field Service.
 Like cake in a face, it works every time).
 * Use your life skills.
 Can you draw?
 Why don't you try illustrating a blog article?
 * Try something new and exciting.
-If you genuinely interested in the differences in application designs created by left-handed people, I'm sure there will be enough left-handed application designers who would take interest in the subject.
+If you are genuinely interested in the differences in application designs created by left-handed people, I'm sure there will be enough left-handed application designers who would take interest in the subject.
 * Do not procrastinate.
 It's never a perfect time.
 * Have fun.